Webaliser/optimiz.air/README.md

-# Оптимизатор изображений

-Онлайн оптимизатор изображений. Функциональные возможности:
-- [x] Закачка нескольких файлов последовательно
+# Javascript Images Optimizer

+It's a standalone app created to manipulate and optimize images easily.

+## Main features
+- [x] Multi upload files without size limit including drag'n'drop
-- [ ] Преобразование файлов
+- [ ] Image conversion to a different formats
-- [ ] Наложение водяных знаков
+- [ ] Simple group functions like resize, rotate, unify with rules list
-- [ ] Выдача файлов как по одному, так и zip-архивом
+- [ ] Watermark overlay
+- [ ] Download files one by another or like ZIP, FTP download
+- [ ] Image Server functionality like resize on fly and cache resized to download with URL for web access
-- [ ] API интерфейс
+- [ ] RESTfull API